North Russia intervention: Landing at Murmansk

 The First British involvement in the war was the landing in Murmansk in early March 1918.
 Ironically, the first British landing in Russia came at the request of a local Soviet council.
 Fearing a German attack on the town, the Murmansk Soviet requested that the Allies landed troops for protection.
 Leon Trotsky had ordered the soviet to accept Allied aid after the German invasion of Russia in February–March 1918.
 170 British troops arrived on 4 March 1918, the day after the signing of the Treaty of Brest-Litovsk between Germany and the Bolshevik government.

-On 2 May, British troops took part in their first military engagement.
-A party of White Finns who had crossed the border during the Finnish Civil War had captured the Russian town of Pechenga, and it was feared that the Whites would hand over the town to the Germans who would then use the bay as a submarine base.
-The Germans were the Allies of the White Finns as they had been assisting them militarily during their Civil War.
-British marines fought alongside Red Guards to capture the area by 10 May with several casualties.
-In this first engagement, British troops had fought against a White force in support of the Red Army.
-In the following months, British forces in the area were largely engaged in small battles and skirmishes with White Finns.
+White Finns volunteers who had crossed the border during the Finnish Civil War had captured the Russian town of Pechenga, and it was feared that the Whites would hand over the town to the Germans who would then use the bay as a submarine base.
+The Germans were allies of the White Finns as they had been assisting them militarily during their Civil War.
+British troops saw action for the first time in early May, when a party of White Finns ski troops beat off a patrol led by Royal Marines and sailors from HMS Cochrane.
+The second clash took place on 10 May at Tunturimaja, where Royal Marines and their local guides were outflanked and forced once again to retreat.
+The British forces, alongside Red Guards, eventually prevailed and secured Pechenga by 11 May with several casualties.
+In the following months, British forces in the area were largely engaged in small battles and skirmishes with White Finns in support of the Red Army.
 Command of the British forces in the area was given to Major General Sir Charles Maynard.
 In late June, 600 British reinforcements arrived.
 By this time, Soviet–Allied relations were passing from distrust to open hostility.
 A Bolshevik force was sent to take control of the town up the Murmansk-Petrograd railway, but in a series of skirmishes the Allied forces repelled the attack.
-This was the first real fighting between the troops of the Allies and the reds.
+This was the first real fighting between the troops of the Allies and Soviet Russia.
 A trainload of Bolshevik troops was also found at Kandalaksha heading north, but Maynard managed to convince them to stop, before Serb reinforcements arrived and took over the train.

 In September, the British forces, who had so far mainly only engaged White Finns in small battles and skirmishes, were reinforced by the arrival of a force of 1,200 Italians as well as small Canadian and French battalions.
 By early Autumn, British forces under Maynard in the Murmansk region were also 6,000 strong.
 However, on 11 November, the armistice between Germany and the Allies was signed, ending the First World War, meaning that the primary objective of re-establishing the Eastern Front was now irrelevant.
-However, the British forces did not leave.
+The British forces did not leave.
 From this point onwards, the sole objectives of the British were to restore a White government and to remove the Bolsheviks from power.